simon-weber/gmusicapi/README.rst

 maintainability going forward.
 At this point, prefer the Mobileclient to the Webclient whenever possible.

-Version 1.2.0 fixes a bug that fixes uploader_id formatting from a mac address.
-This change may cause another machine to be registered - you can safely remove the old machine (it's the one without the version in the name).

 For development updates, follow me on Twitter:
 `@simonmweber <https://twitter.com/simonmweber>`__.